 Do you really need a U.S waiver?

 The short answer is yes.
 No matter the severity of your crime, any criminal record can make it very difficult or impossible for a person to cross the border without a US entry waiver.
-A US waiver of inadmissibility can be issued for a timeframe of one, two or five year periods.
-The length of the waiver is decided base on the quality of your application, the severity of the crime committed, the sentence delivered, and if it’s a new waiver or a waiver renewal.
+A US entry waiver of inadmissibility can be issued for a timeframe of one, two or five year periods.
+The length of the entry waiver is decided base on the quality of your application, the severity of the crime committed, the sentence delivered, and if it’s a new entry waiver or an waiver renewal.

-What a lot of people don’t know going into the application process of applying for a waiver is that there is a stack of difficult paperwork associated with the procedure.
+What a lot of people don’t know going into the application process of applying for an entry waiver is that there is a stack of difficult paperwork associated with the procedure.
 You will be required to provide a number of documents, many of which can be difficult to obtain and take a long time to receive from the government.
 This is why it’s important to trust your application process to the professionals at Pardons and Waivers Services.
 Any misinformation or small mistakes on your waiver application can result in the denial of your application or the shortening of the timeframe granted.

 If you have a Canadian Pardon, do you need a US Entry Pardon?

 Yes, it’s important that you do.
 It’s a myth that if you have a Canadian pardon that you won’t require a U.S entry waiver.
-The United States do not recognize Canadian pardons and they keep your conviction on file when you do receive a pardon.
+The United States does not recognize Canadian pardons and they keep your conviction on file when you do receive a pardon.
 The US Customs and Border Protection agents have the ability to see any criminal conviction you’ve made, no matter if you’ve received a pardon or not.
 It’s important that if you are required to obtain a US entry waiver that you do so without taking the risks associated with crossing the border without one.
-It can have long lasting effects on your ability to travel.
+It can have long-lasting effects on your ability to travel.